sswietoniowski/learning-docker-and-kubernates-and-terraform/02_building_and_running_your_1st_docker_app/README.md

 If so, we might need to use `docker login` command to login to the registry, and create an access token for the image push.

-Instead of using CLI we might use VSC extension for Docker.
-It has a nice feature of building images from Dockerfiles.
-It also has a nice feature of pushing images to the registry.
+Instead of using CLI we might use VSC extension for Docker, it has a nice feature of pushing images to the registry.

 ## Run an Application Container